Find Your Perfect School

 Law and Order, CSI: Crime Scene Investigation, Criminal Minds, and True Detective have enjoyed huge popularity because of our society’s collective fascination for crime, both true and fictional.
-Of course, the personal motivations for pursuing a baccalaureate degree in criminal justice and legal studies will differ among students!
-But it’s safe to assume that it’s a combination of a keen interest in solving crimes, a fascination for criminal psychology, and a realization of its value in a rewarding career.
+Of course, the personal motivations for pursuing a bachelor’s in criminal justice and legal studies will differ among students!

-What’s criminal justice?
-The term refers to the systems, including the laws, organizations, and people that strive to achieve accountability for crimes committed by criminals.
+The term “criminal justice” refers to the systems, including the laws, organizations, and people that strive to achieve accountability for crimes committed by criminals.
 Their mission also includes restorative justice, particularly restoring physical, mental, and emotional losses experienced by the victims.

 Legal studies and paralegal studies are two of the most popular bachelor’s degrees in the law profession.
 Both involve the completion of at least 120 credit hours.
 Students can earn either of these degrees between two and six years depending on their enrollment status – part-time or full-time, freshman or transfer student.